Qigong (pronounced chee gung)

 Qigong means cultivating a skill with life force energy.

-It is an ancient healing art, Daoist in origin, estimated to be about 4,000 years old.
+It is an ancient Chinese health and healing system, Daoist in origin, estimated to be between 3,000 and 4,000 years old.

 It developed alongside acupuncture as an integral part of traditional Chinese medicine.